redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/crawl/openai-whisper/ubuntu/README.md

 - Lots of CPU parallelism seen - Tune thread usage if you batch jobs or run on shared hardware.
 - Baseline performance is consistent - Your current baseline (no args or basic) looks efficient and stable.

-## 🧠 Accuracy Metrics with JiWER
+## Accuracy Metrics with JiWER

+How to measure accuracy for Audio models?
+JiWER is a common library for measuring audio model performance.

-WER (Word Error Rate): How many words were wrong in the transcription.
+1. WER (Word Error Rate): How many words were wrong in the transcription.
-MER (Match Error Rate): How many changes were needed to fix the transcription.
+1. MER (Match Error Rate): How many changes were needed to fix the transcription.
-WIL (Word Information Lost): How much word meaning was missed.
+1. WIL (Word Information Lost): How much word meaning was missed.
-WIP (Word Information Preserved): How much word meaning was kept.
+1. WIP (Word Information Preserved): How much word meaning was kept.
-CER (Character Error Rate): How many letters were wrong.
+1. CER (Character Error Rate): How many letters were wrong.

 ```bash
 python3 -c '